 Trip To Shipwreck Beach & Blue Caves

 The Shipwreck Trip is a Peligoni staple not to be missed.
-Every Wednesday, guests are whisked away by a privately chartered boat, arriving at the world famous Shipwreck Beach well in advance of the tourist crowds.
-After an hour or so exploring the beach and the shipwreck, the boat then cruises back along the coastline to enter the spectacular Blue Caves.
+Every Wednesday, guests are whisked away by a privately chartered boat, arriving at the bay of the world famous Shipwreck Beach well in advance of the tourist crowds to see one of the most photographed attractions in the world.
+The boat then cruises back along the coastline to enter the spectacular Blue Caves.
 Guests are returned to the club in time for lunch.

 ABOUT THE SHIPWRECK

 On the north west coast of Zakynthos lies a hidden cove called Navagio Shipwreck bay.
 Here lies the ruins of a freightliner from the 80s, rumoured to have been smuggling hoards of cigarettes, wine and women.
 After a tumultuous storm, the ship ran aground on the island and has remained in this spot ever since.
 Enveloped within the jaw-dropping white cliffs and exquisite blue waters, it’s no wonder the the Shipwreck is one of the most photographed attractions in the world.

 Guests can reserve a space on our private trip whilst at the club or via the Guest Hub.

 You could say that Zakynthos is a tale of two places.
 In its south you’ll find a plethora of party-goers, sandy beaches and bustling bars, and in the north, where The Peligoni Club resides, you’ll discover a beautifully untainted way of life.
 With the occasional ring of a goat’s bell, the peaceful ambience up here will make you feel like you’ve time travelled – and you might not want to go home!